FinerDetails/MOCO_Project/README.md

 instead of the default map.
 The app requires and prompts the use of fine location data and the use of camera.

+ArActivity uses openGL to visualize 3D objects and surfaces.

 TESTING THE APP